- Start dateSeptember 2018

 BA (Hons) Production Arts for Screen

 BA Production Arts for Screen at Wimbledon College of Arts offers a unique combination of design and making skills for film and television.

 Theatre & Screen News

 Content: what students can expect

-After an introduction to Production Arts for Screen, students will choose between the two specialist disciplines of set design or technical arts.
+After an introduction to Production Arts for Screen, students will choose between the 2 specialist disciplines of set design or technical arts.

 Students will work on both individual and collaborative projects within their first year and then specialise.
 In the second and third years students can work individually and collaboratively.